wireframe/wireframe.github.com/_posts/2014-06-04-toolbox-bundler-group.md

 ### Installation Assistance

-[Bundler](http://bundler.io/) makes distribution of gems drop dead simple by just adding a few lines to your Gemfile.
-This makes it *super* easy to ensure that your entire development team has access to the necessary tools and control rollout of new versions over time.
+[Bundler](http://bundler.io/) makes distribution of gems drop dead simple by just adding a line to your Gemfile.
+It's *super* easy to ensure that your entire development team has access to the necessary tools and control rollout of new versions over time.
 Since these gems are primarily developer utilities, you **may** be tempted to save these gems in your `:development` Bundler group...but **STOP**!